lingtran/honesty_keeper/README.md

 # README

-Building an API for a goals tracker with intention to have different types of frontend consumers.
+Building a monorepo project for app and api of a goals tracker.
+Intending to work towards having different types of frontend consumers.
 Exploratory project for learning purposes.

+Intentions...work in progress:
-To start, exploring react-rails gem in Rails 5.
+Phase 0: Explore react-rails gem in Rails 5.
+Phase 1: Explore PWA webapp with standalone frontend.
+Phase 3: Mobile

 ## Dependencies
 * Ruby: v2.6.4